zhaoyutong43210/CBCT_Scatter_CCMB/ASG/README.md

 ### 2. Build a series lead strip physical model directly in the EGS_cbct program.

+or add a function to make the anti-scatter grid correction in EGS_CBCT, by edit ```egs_cbct.cpp``` file.
+But this may be beyond the scope of this research.

 # 1. Post process on Anti-Scatter Grid